 What’s the difference between deodorant vs. antiperspirant?
 Learn the main distinctions between deodorant and antiperspirant to decide which one is best for you.

-Antiperspirants, on the other hand, stop sweat using aluminum salts.
+Antiperspirants control sweat using aluminum salts.
 Aluminum salts create a thin layer of gel that sits on top of your sweat glands.
 This temporarily blocks your sweat glands and significantly reduces the amount of sweat that seeps through.
 Antiperspirants work best when they’re applied before you start sweating.

 Deodorants are often alcohol-based to help them kill odor-causing bacteria.
-Due to the alcohol in some formulas, you may notice that you may sweat more after applying.
+However, due to the alcohol in some formulas, you may notice that you may sweat more after applying.
 Other active ingredients in deodorant may include sodium stearate, sodium chloride, stearyl alcohol, triclosan, cetyl alcohol, dimethicone, hydrolyzed corn starch, propylene glycol, fragrance, and Cyclomethicone.

-Most antiperspirants promote 12-48-hour protection, so unless you struggle with excessive sweat, you probably won’t need to reapply throughout the day.
+Most antiperspirants promote 12 to 48-hour protection, so unless you struggle with excessive sweat, you probably won’t need to reapply throughout the day.

 Depending on your sweat situation, you might prefer a deodorant over an antiperspirant or vice versa.
 For those who don’t sweat excessively, deodorant would be a good choice.
-However, if you plan on engaging in activities that cause you to sweat or if you find yourself with uncomfortably sticky armpits every day, antiperspirant is the way to go if you want to stay drier, longer.
+However, if you plan on engaging in activities that cause you to sweat or find yourself with uncomfortably sticky armpits every day, antiperspirant is the way to go if you want to stay drier, longer.

 Here are a few tips to help you stay fresh and cool, even under pressure: